Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Crew List | The enemy's point of view

-The Australian War Memorial has another picture of this ship.
-It can be found by running a search through their collection search page (both links are external).
+The Australian War Memorial has another picture of this ship from Oct.-1941 (both links are external).

 Manager: Wilh.
 Wilhelmsen, Tønsberg